glureau/K2D/README.md

+(A huge rework is in progress on the [experimentation_k2d](https://github.com/glureau/K2D/tree/experimentation_k2d) branch, stay tuned...)

 # MermaidKsp

 Generate diagram sequences (mermaid format) based on the classes of each package.
 A graph is generated for each module and for each package.